 From 1972 through early 1976, Sportsters were fitted with a 38mm Bendix carb.
 The larger, 80 cubic-inch Big-Twin motors may work better with the 40mm units.

 Carburetor removal and disassembly is straightforward.
 It is held to the intake manifold with two bolts.
 The throttle-body is held on by the main jet tube assembly at the bottom of the carb.
 A 9/16" socket removes it.

 After completely disassembling, check all parts.
-If the float is gas-soaked, replace it with a new one.
+If the float is gas-soaked, it may be able to be repaired with brazing.

 Clean the Carburetor

-To get a good cleaning without soaking the carb in Chem-Dip, spray down into the fuel wells enough to make it puddle, then let it sit overnight.
-After soaking, rinse the carb parts with water and blow dry.
-A little brushing from a nylon brush will help clean up nice.
+To get a good cleaning without soaking the carb in Chem-Dip, spray down into the fuel wells with carb cleaning spray enough to make it puddle, then let it sit overnight.
+Rinse the carburetor and parts with water and blow dry.

-If you have an original Harley Bendix carb, you may want to re-use the old steel needle, as the newer ones are Viton-coated, which may have issues with some of today's gasoline alternatives.
+If you have an original Harley Bendix carb, you may want to re-use the old steel needle, as the newer ones are Viton-coated, which may have issues with Ethanol-blended gasoline.